papadeu/TWSPublisher/README.md

 A local instance of IBKR TWS must be running on the same machine where this application is used.

+It doesn't influence TWS performance in any way, due to usage of API.

 This application uses TWS in 'read only API' mode and doesn't use any personal account information except position monitoring.

 All communication between Publisher and TWS occurs locally.